Gioia3022/DevOps-Project-G-A/iac/README.md

     ```sh
     Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All
     ```
-3. Clone the current Git repository and go to `iac/` folder.
+3. Access the `iac/` folder by cloning the current Git repository.

 ## Usage
-1. Create a virtual machine.
-Run the command:
+1. Establish a virtual machine and execute the following command:
 ```sh
 vagrant up
 ```
-Once command is finished tou can open in your browser the URL - http://192.168.56.2:3000/
+Once the command has executed, you may open the URL in your browser - http://192.168.56.2:3000/

 2. Shutdown the VM
 ```sh